MG Software.

 WordPress, Sanity, Strapi and other CMS platforms compared

 A content management system (CMS) is the backbone of your digital presence.
-It determines how efficiently your team can create, manage, and publish content.
-In 2026 the market is divided between traditional monolithic CMSs and modern headless solutions that deliver content via APIs.
-In this guide we compare six leading CMS platforms based on flexibility, developer experience, content-editing experience, and scalability to help you choose the best platform for your project.
+It determines how efficiently your team can create, manage, and publish content, and thereby directly affects the speed at which you can push new pages, blog posts, and landing pages live.
+Choosing the right CMS is a decision that stays with you for years, because migrating later is always time-consuming and expensive.
+In 2026 the market is divided between traditional monolithic systems like WordPress that bundle everything in one package and modern headless solutions like Sanity and Payload that deliver content via APIs to any frontend.
+Headless gives developers maximum freedom but requires more setup time; a traditional CMS is faster to get operational but less flexible for multiple channels.
+In this guide we compare six leading CMS platforms based on flexibility, developer experience, content-editing experience, and scalability.
+We migrated the same content site to each platform and evaluated content modeling, editor experience, API performance, and build integration with Next.js.

 How do we evaluate these tools?